Save on energy bills with a £5,000 Green Homes Grant this winter

 If you own your own home you will be eligible for the vouchers; this includes leaseholds, shared ownership and flat owners.

-A good tool for checking the eligibility of your home is via the Government's Simple Energy Advice eligibility checker.
+You can find out more information here.
 This will provide a guide on whether you're eligible, what improvements you could receive funding for and accredited tradespeople who can undertake the job.

 Although there are a range of improvements covered by the scheme there is a specific order that needs to be followed before applying for a voucher.